 Is Airbrushing Miniatures Worth the Effort?

 Once you get the hang of airbrushing, the airbrush becomes a breath of fresh air.
 It will change the pace of your miniature painting workflow in a good way.
 The entire panel of advanced paint blending techniques becomes somewhat easier with an airbrush (depending on the size and complexity of the model, and only after you’ve mastered the tool).

 Some mundane aspects of painting miniatures and models will become more enjoyable.
 Highlighting miniatures will become fun in a different way.
 Your blends will smooth out, naturally, and color modulation techniques will bring new life to some models, especially scale model vehicles.
 Overall, you’ll find using an airbrush for painting miniatures a worthy challenge with fantastic rewards.
 Take a look at some of the models I airbrushed below or in my gallery (updated regularly).

-The best airbrush for painting miniatures and models will depend on your answers to “purpose” and “cost”.
+The best airbrush for painting miniatures will depend on your answers to “purpose” and “cost”.
 And, this is all personal to your hobby goals.
 Whether you’re painting 28mm Warhammer 40k or 30k models, or 15mm historical or sci-fi wargaming models, e.g., Drop Zone Commander, Bolt Action, Dust Tactics, Carnage and Glory II, a good airbrush can make a huge difference in your painting productivity.

 - Clean your airbrush with water, if you’re using water-based acrylics.

 - Try to avoid harsh solvents, which can damage internal parts or clog up moving components.

 - Don’t thin your paints with windex or alcohol-based products.